 Are we protecting ourselves?

 Just about half of Americans are aware of identity theft protection.
 We know to monitor their bank and credit card accounts regularly, but we still don’t do all we can.

 Only 18 percent are willing to use a paid credit monitoring product, because we’re more likely to keep an eye on our bank and credit accounts than we are to actually go through our credit reports for errors and suspicious activity.

 Most of us say it’s challenging, and would rather rely on our banks and credit card companies to monitor signs of fraud for us — but we don’t want to pay for it.
 We’d rather just get extra fraud alerts.

 Previous research has shown that Americans repeatedly fail at protecting themselves from identity theft.
-Almost 60 percent don’t do something as simple as locking our mailboxes, 21 percent never shred any personal documents before throwing them away, and over half say they have left either a purse, paystub or laptop in their car within the last week.
+Almost 60 percent don’t do something as simple as locking our mailboxes.
+About 21 percent never shred any personal documents before throwing them away.
+Over half say they have left either a purse, pay stub or laptop in their car within the last week.

 “Consumers seem to be tuning out rather than tuning in,” says Michael Bruemmer, VP of identity protection at Experian.
 “Nothing replaces an individual’s active role in identity protection, understanding the risks, being aware, and researching what can help monitor and mitigate fraud aren’t optional these days.
 Unfortunately, the survey suggests consumers don’t consider these necessities a priority, which makes life easier for fraudsters.”

 Article last modified on August 28, 2017.
 Published by Debt.com, LLC .
 Mobile users may also access the AMP Version: We Make Identity Theft Too Easy - AMP.